Sino-African relations: Culture

 The first overseas Chinese cultural centre in Africa was opened in Mauritius in 1988.
 Two others followed in Egypt and Benin.
 The Confucius Institute has at least 54 locations across Africa, in addition to another 27 Confucius Classrooms in various countries (as of 2018).

 Historically, little is known about early African immigration to China.
 As economic and political ties have strengthened, many Africans have relocated to China to seek better economic opportunities.
 Places dubbed 'Little Africa' and 'Chocolate City' are increasingly receiving new immigrants, mostly Nigerians.
 Most African immigrants, an estimated 20,000 individuals, are concentrated in the area of Guangzhou.
 An estimated 10,000 illegal African immigrants are in China, and police crackdowns have intensified since early 2009.

 In contrast, early Chinese immigration to the African continent is slightly better documented.
 In 1724, a few Chinese convicts were brought as laborers to South Africa from the Dutch East Indies (modern-day Indonesia) by the colonial Dutch Empire.
 In the early nineteenth century, another wave of immigrants were brought to South Africa by the British to work in agriculture, infrastructure building, and mining.
 In recent years, there has been an increasing presence of Chinese in Africa with one estimate numbering Chinese nationals at one million.

-In 2012, state media broadcaster China Central Television (CCTV) opened its first office in Africa, in Kenya, which is currently called CGTN Africa.

 China has also been increasingly involved in sport in Africa.
 Since 1970, Chinese-owned companies have been building sports stadiums throughout most African countries.
 Each project costs dozens of millions of dollars, a fee that China gives as a soft loan.
 The stadiums strengthen China's diplomatic and commercial ties with African countries.
 African governments accept China's loans because they enable them to promote development projects.
 On the other hand, concerns have been raised as to the working conditions at these stadiums.
 Also, some of the stadiums turned out to be white elephants given their meager usage.